caporaso-lab/developing-with-qiime2/book/collections.rst

 The ResultCollection Object
 +++++++++++++++++++++++++++

 QIIME 2 outputs collections in the form of ResultCollection objects.
-In the CLI, these objects are handled internally, but in the Python API they must be interacted with directly.
+On the CLI, these objects are handled internally, but in the Python API they must be interacted with directly.
 Fortunately, these objects are very simple.

 A ResultCollection is basically just a wrapper around a dictionary that can be found at its "collection" attribute.